weilonge/fathom/README.md

 // cluster.
 Turn it down to keep a stricter definition of "nearby".
 ```

+## Best Practices

+Any rule adding a type should apply the same note.
+If only one rule of several `*→a` ones did, it should be made to emit a different type instead so downstream rules can explicitly state that they require the note to be there.
+Otherwise, there is nothing to guarantee the note-adding rule will run before the note-needing one.

 ## More Examples

 Our docs are a little sparse so far, but [our tests](https://github.com/mozilla/fathom/tree/master/test) might help you in the meantime.